-Colorado is an incredible state in the heart of the Rocky Mountains that is full of natural beauty, gorgeous mountain towns, and mining history.
+Colorado is an incredible state in the heart of the Rocky Mountains that is full of natural beauty, gorgeous mountain towns, relaxing hot springs, and mining history.

 While Aspen, Vail, Rocky Mountain National Park, and Denver are all great spots to visit in Colorado and are probably the most well-known Colorado destinations, there are so many incredible Colorado hidden gems too that are definitely worth visiting.

 Here are my favorite hidden gems of Colorado that you should consider adding to your Colorado Road Trip Itinerary for a more offbeat Colorado vacation.